Renée Felice Smith

-Renée Felice Smith (born January 16, 1985) is an American actress.
-She is known for portraying Nell Jones on NCIS: Los Angeles, since joining the series in 2010.
+Renée Felice Smith (born January 16, 1985) is an American actress, director, and producer best known for her lead role as Nell Jones on the CBS military action drama series NCIS: Los Angeles (2010–19).
+Smith made her first appearance during its second season and remained a series regular until its twelfth season, but returned for a guest appearance in the series finale.
+She is also known for her role as Missy in the psychological drama film Detachment (2011).

 Early life

 Smith was born in New York City of mixed Irish-Italian descent.
-She attended Patchogue-Medford High School on Long Island, New York, as well as the Tisch School of the Arts at New York University, graduating with honors, double majoring in journalism and minoring in history, Stonestreet Studios Conservatory and the Lee Strasberg Institute.
+She attended Patchogue-Medford High School on Long Island, New York, as well as the Tisch School of the Arts at New York University, graduating with honors, majoring in journalism and minoring in history, Stonestreet Studios Conservatory and the Lee Strasberg Institute.

 While at NYU, she co-created the student dance troupe, Pulse Dance Project.

 Career

-Smith's first acting job was a national television commercial for Dannon yogurt in 1991 at age six.
+Smith's first acting job was a national television commercial for Danone yogurt in 1991 at age six.

 Smith started off in theatre, having made her debut in Second Stage's Wildflower.
 She was cast for a sitcom on The CW directed by Amy Sherman-Palladino, tentatively titled Wyoming, but only a pilot was produced since the project was not picked up by the network.
 The pilot movie is called The Wyoming Story.

 In 2010, Smith was cast to appear as Nell Jones on NCIS: Los Angeles.
 Initially planned to be only a recurring character, Smith's role was expanded to main cast after she impressed the producers with her acting.
+Following the show's twelfth season, she left the show.
+Smith reprised the role of Nell as a guest star in the series finale that aired in May 2023.

 In 2011, Smith appeared as a supporting character, Missy, in Detachment.

-In 2012, Smith began co-creating a children's book series based on her French bulldog, Hugo.
+A year later she began co-creating with her partner Christopher Gabriel a children's book series based on her French bulldog, Hugo.

-In April 2014, Smith starred as Frankie in Code Academy, a short sci-fi production in which young men and women are kept apart until a certain age.

-In April 2015, Smith starred in and produced the short film, Baby, which premiered at SXSW Film Festival.
+In April 2014, Smith played the role of Frankie in Code Academy, a short sci-fi production in which young men and women are kept apart until a certain age and in April 2015, she starred in the short film Baby, which she also produced and which premiered at the SXSW Film Festival.

-Smith appeared in the March 1, 2017, episode of It's Always Sunny in Philadelphia titled "A Cricket's Tale".

-Smith and C.A.
-Gabriel co-directed their first feature film, The Relationtrip (2017), which premiered at SXSW in March 2017.
+Smith and her partner Christopher Gabriel co-directed their first feature film, The Relationtrip in 2017, which premiered at SXSW in March 2017.
+In March 2021, Smith and Gabriel released their first picture book entitled, "Hugo and the Impossible Thing".

-In 2020, Smith and her partner, Chris Gabriel, sold a television pilot to FX.

-March 2021, Smith and her partner, Chris Gabriel, released their first picture book entitled, "Hugo and the Impossible Thing" inspired by their real life French Bulldog, Hugo.